Top 15 Facts About Tanzania That Will Definitely Inspire You To Travel

 13. Lake Tanganyika is the longest freshwater lake in the world

-It is also the second-largest lake in Africa, second deepest and second oldest in the world.
+It is also the second-largest lake in Africa, the second deepest and second oldest in the world.
 The lake is shared with 4 countries, Tanzania, the Democratic Republic of the Congo, Burundi and Zambia.
 It is home to almost 350 different species of fish, most being endemic.

 14. Tanzanian cuisine is definitely worth trying